mottosso/allzpark/docs/pages/getting-started.md

 It's an [application launcher](https://en.wikipedia.org/wiki/Comparison_of_desktop_application_launchers), similar to the one on the home screen of your phone or in the Start menu on Windows.
 The difference is that before actually launching the application, you are able to tailor the associated environment within which the applicatuon runs.

 ??? info "For example..."
-    Let's say you're working on a project using..
+    Let's say you're working on a project using (1) Autodesk Maya, (2) Adobe Photoshop and (3) Pixologic Zbrush.

-    1. Autodesk Maya
-    2. Adobe Photoshop
-    3. Pixologic Zbrush

     ![image](https://user-images.githubusercontent.com/2152766/61997103-94d2c480-b094-11e9-81ba-6d8628649bcc.png)